Joe-Alfaro/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach accesses each item in a list. .map alters those items and returns a new array that can be saved to a variable.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is just a function in an object.

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+When a function can reach a level outside of itself for a variable.

+4. Describe the four rules of the 'this' keyword. there's the global scope where this is the window.
+There's implicit scope when this is referring to the function or object it is in. there's explicit scope when we use .call or .apply to assign the this keyword.
+Finally there's .bind that sets a this context and returns a new function of the same name with a bound this context.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super gives access to the parent's attributes

 ## Project Set up